Gulf Of Alaska Cod Are Disappearing. Blame 'The Blob'

 "When you push a population down really hard, the resources that population used to rely on can be exploited by other populations," he says.

 Other scientists are more optimistic.
 But everyone seems to agree on one point: The blob is a dress rehearsal for a future with climate change.
-Marine heat waves are expected to happen more often and, overall, ocean temperatures will warm.
+Marine heat waves are expected to happen more often and, overall, ocean temperatures will rise.

 Litzow says it's hard to know what kind of ripple effect that will have.
 If you had asked a bunch of scientists to predict how fish would do during the blob years in the Gulf of Alaska, "it would just be like drawing names out of a hat," he says.
 "It's not like all of the scientists would say cod are going to be the ones that collapse."